GaloisInc/ivorylang-org/pages/software/prerequisites.md

 ## GCC Cross Compiler

 Building the SMACCMPilot C sources require a GCC toolchain for the ARM Cortex-M4 processor.
-We recommend the *arm-gcc-embedded* toolchain [available on Launchpad][arm-gcc-embedded].
+We recommend using the *arm-gcc-embedded* toolchain, maintained by ARM Ltd. [Download arm-gcc-embedded from Launchpad][arm-gcc-embedded].

 You may install this toolchain into your PATH, or provide the installation directory explicitly to the SMACCMPilot build.